Aqsa-khan745/Aqsa-khan745/README.md

 - 🎨 UX/UI Designer using Figma
 - 🧠 Working with new technologies
 - 📊 Data Analytics & Dashboard Development
-- 🌱 Currently learning MCP & Advanced AI Workflows
+- 🌱 Currently learning new oppurtunities
 - 💼 Open to freelance and collaboration opportunities